Virtual-Protocol/virtuals-python/src/virtuals_sdk/twitter_agent/README.md

 ```

 ## Build on other platforms using GAME
 `simulate_twitter` and `deploy_twitter` runs through the entire GAME stack from HLP → LLP→ action/function selected.
 However, these agent functionalities are currently for the Twitter/X platform.
 You may utilize Task-based Agent with Low-Level Planner and Reaction Module to develop applications that are powered by GAME.
-The Low Level Planner (LLP) of the agent (please see [documentation](https://www.notion.so/1592d2a429e98016b389ea26b53686a3?pvs=21) for more details on GAME and LLP) can separately act as a decision making engine based on a task description and event occurring.
+The Low-Level Planner (LLP) of the agent (please see [documentation](https://www.notion.so/1592d2a429e98016b389ea26b53686a3?pvs=21) for more details on GAME and LLP) can separately act as a decision making engine based on a task description and event occurring.
 This agentic architecture is simpler but also sufficient for many applications.

 We are releasing this simpler setup as a more generalised/platform agnostic framework (not specific to Twitter/X).
 The entire GAME stack along with the HLP will be opened up to be fully configurable and platform agnostic in the coming weeks.